AFellowSpeedrunner/themacarchive.com/index.md

 ### Versions I've uploaded so far

-If you want to run versions 10.0 to 10.3 or before 10.0 then you need a PowerPC emulator like [QEMU](https://www.qemu.org/)
+If you want to run versions OS 7 to OS X 10.0 then you need a PowerPC emulator like [QEMU](https://www.qemu.org/)

 [Mac OS 7](http://depositfiles.com/files/wkje79dis)